-A. To maximize confidentiality for the respondent during the inquiry and investigation phases, and for the complainant during the inquiry phase, without

-- B. To assure the respondent a fair opportunity to present supporting data and information. - C. To minimize the number of individuals involved in the inquiry and investigative stages without compromising the fact-finding and evaluation needs.
+- A. To maximize confidentiality for the respondent during the inquiry and investigation phases, and for the complainant during the inquiry phase, without compromising fact-finding and evaluation needs. - B. To assure the respondent a fair opportunity to present supporting data and information. - C. To minimize the number of individuals involved in the inquiry and investigative stages without compromising fact-finding and evaluation needs.